-The objective of the Proclamation is to repeal the existing Proclamation made on 27 August 2020.
-Another Proclamation will be made to replace the existing commencement dates for Phases 3 and 4 with new dates that provide an additional nine months respectively.
+The objective of the Proclamation is to replace the existing commencement dates for Phases 3 and 4 specified in the Proclamation made on 27 August 2020, with new dates that provide an additional nine months respectively.
+Another Proclamation will repeal the Proclamation made on 27 August 2020.